 Untold Stories: A Documentary of Kent’s Black History explores this popular county, well-known for its cathedrals and castles but where less perhaps seems to be known about its multi-cultural past.

-Featuring television presenter and former Blue Peter presenter Ayo Akinwolere, along with interviews and personal testimonies from local residents, the documentary explores the history of African and Caribbean people in Kent.
+Television presenter and former Blue Peter presenter Ayo Akinwolere takes the viewer on an explorative journey, as he meets and discovers new history in Kent.
+An important component of the local history is of course the contemporary history, and so along with interviews and personal testimonies from local residents, the documentary explores the history of African and Caribbean people in Kent both in the past and now their present.
 Filmmaker Helen Curston, who has worked for nearly 14 years for the BBC within current affairs and documentaries, and is a Senior Lecturer in Television Production at University for the Creative Arts, said: “as part of the Heritage Lottery Funded ‘Black History Live’ project, the film aims to develop a better understanding of the diversity of the Kent region, highlighting important untold stories from Kent’s multi-cultural history.”

 Having premiered at the Chatham Historic Dockyard in early October as part of Black History Month, and forming part of an installation piece, Helen adds: “The project seeks to influence viewer’s experience and understanding of hitherto untold narratives and histories from both high profile and less well-known figures – it will raise the profile and awareness of Kent’s black history and to connect communities with a shared history of the area.